 Vanessa is recommended by both Chambers UK and Legal 500 for clinical negligence.
 Some of the recent comments include:

 - “She is extremely knowledgeable and has an excellent grasp of the medical issues in clinical negligence claims.
 She is also an excellent strategist.
 Excellent both in court and on paper.”
-(Chambers & Prs)
+(Chambers and Partners)

 - “Her medical background allows her to really drill down into the issues of a case, particularly in relation to causation disputes.”
 (Legal 500)

 - “She is responsive, good with clients, grasps the key issues and is good with detail, without getting lost in it.”
-(Chambers & Prs)
+(Chambers and Partners)

 - “Her advocacy is impressive and her professionalism at joint settlement meetings has resulted in settlements being achieved in very difficult situations.”
-(Chambers & Prs)
+(Chambers and Partners)

 - “She has a medical background so she understands things more easily, which is helpful.
 She can identify the issues and get to them straight away; she is also good with clients.
 Always in control of the situation and very reassuring.”
-(Chambers & Prs)
+(Chambers and Partners)

 - “She fights her client’s corner.”
 (Legal 500)